jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_image_feature.md

 #### **Method Details**
 This code defines a function called `create_preproc_module` that takes in a dictionary `metadata` and returns an instance of a torch.nn.Module subclass called `_ImagePreprocessing`.

 The function first checks if the `metadata` dictionary contains a key called "preprocessing" and if it does, it retrieves the values for the keys "torchvision_model_type" and "torchvision_model_variant".
-If the "torchvision_model_variant" value is present, it calls a helper function `_get_torchvision_parameters` to get the torchvision parameters based on the model type and variant.
+If the "torchvision_model_variant" value exists, it calls a function `_get_torchvision_parameters` passing in the model type and variant to retrieve the torchvision parameters.
 Otherwise, it sets `torchvision_parameters` to None.

 Next, the function checks if `torchvision_parameters` is not None.
-If it is not None, it calls another helper function `_get_torchvision_transform` to get the torchvision transform and transform metadata based on the torchvision parameters.
+If it is not None, it calls another function `_get_torchvision_transform` passing in the torchvision parameters to retrieve the torchvision transform and transform metadata.
 Otherwise, it sets `torchvision_transform` and `transform_metadata` to None.

-Finally, the function returns an instance of `_ImagePreprocessing` with the `metadata`, `torchvision_transform`, and `transform_metadata` as arguments.
+Finally, the function returns an instance of `_ImagePreprocessing` passing in the `metadata`, `torchvision_transform`, and `transform_metadata` as arguments.

+Note: The code provided is incomplete and relies on the implementation of the `_get_torchvision_parameters` and `_get_torchvision_transform` functions, as well as the definition of the `_ImagePreprocessing` class.

 ### Method **`get_augmentation_pipeline`** Overview
 The method "get_augmentation_pipeline" is a function defined within a class.
 It returns the value of the "augmentation_pipeline" attribute of the class instance.